lsst/rtn-045/index.rst

 "Exercises for the learner".
 This section should have specific tasks for users that will help them engage with the material.
 For example, a task might suggest changing a parameter and re-running some code.

+Do not include untested exercises.

+Do not use rhetorical questions in the exercises.

+It is best if at least the first exercise includes a hint for the user to know if they've done it correctly.
+For example, "try changing parameter X to be Y, rerunning the notebook up to Section 3.2, and notice that Z is now 5".

 Use PEP8 and flake8